nftfw logo

 • EditionIDs to GeoLite2-ASN GeoLite2-City GeoLite2-Country

 you can do this by copying the downloaded file into place, or by editing the file.
 You'll need to sudo your edit or cp.
+The nftfw commands use GeoLite2-Country.

 Now run: